 Then, Sir George Somers returned to Bermuda with Patience to obtain more food supplies, but he died on the island that summer.
-His nephew, Matthew Somers, Captain of Patience, took the ship back to Lyme Regis, England instead of Virginia (leaving a third man behind).
+His nephew, Matthew Somers, Captain of Patience, took the ship back to Lyme Regis, England, instead of Virginia (leaving the third man behind).
 The Third Charter of the Virginia Company was then extended far enough across the Atlantic to include Bermuda in 1612.

 Jamestown Colony Facts: John Rolfe

-John Rolfe arrived in Jamestown a satchel full of tobacco seeds.
-The native Englishmen did not find the tobacco crop in the New world palatable so Rolfe wished to plant a crop of native English tobacco in the New World.
-Rolfe was able to raise export tobacco in the failing colony.
-The local colonists would not touch the stuff, but as the crop proved to be liked by those in England Rolfe became extremely wealthy.
-Soon other colonists followed in his steps and Jamestown became a large center for tobacco production and created a gold rush atmosphere.
+John Rolfe arrived in Jamestown with a satchel full of tobacco seeds.
+The native Englishmen did not find the tobacco crop in the New World palatable, so Rolfe wished to plant a crop of native English tobacco in the New World.
+Rolfe was able to raise the export of tobacco in the failing colony.
+The local colonists would not touch the stuff, but as the crop proved to be liked by those in England, Rolfe became extremely wealthy.
+Soon, other colonists followed in his steps, and Jamestown became a large center for tobacco production and created a gold rush atmosphere.

 Jamestown Colony Facts: Economic and Population Boom